Owen Specification 0.1.0

 The expression must be type of bool.
 If the expression is true, then nothing happens.
 If the expression is false, then the current proposition stops execution and a description of the failing assertion is given.

-The expressions are evaluated from left to right.
+The order of evaluating expressions is unspecified except where noted.
 If an integer or floating point expression overflows at run time the behaviour is undefined.
 If the expression is constant and overflows it is a compile time error.

 4.1.
 Unary Expressions